yashvisharma1204/JobSyncPro/README.md

 this project is in progress

-the development phase of the project is working on this repositary :
+the development phase of this project being going on this repositary : https://github.com/punitkumar4871/Resume_interview_matcher